ARE GOOD INTENTIONS GOOD ENOUGH? Protecting Children in Short-Term Missions

 WHAT CAN YOU DO TO PROTECT CHILDREN IN SHORT-TERM MISSIONS?

-You can download the Child Protection in Short-Term Missions Manual and Toolkit here and use it as a guide to ensure your organisation or church’s STM program is ethical and upholds children’s best interests.
+You can visit our Ethical Short-Term Missions & Volunteering website and use it as a guide to ensure your organisation or church’s STM program is ethical and upholds children’s best interests.

 Proverbs 31:8-9 encourages us to speak and act on behalf of those who cannot speak for themselves and defend their rights.
 You can do this for vulnerable children by adding your voice to the call to stop orphanage volunteering by clicking on the petition link Stop Orphanage Volunteering.